11 Years Later: Bailey O’Brien Shares How She Beat Terminal Melanoma at CHIPSA

 Bailey O’Brien was diagnosed with terminal melanoma when she was just 20 years old.
-Eight years later, she is alive and thriving with NO signs of cancer.
+11 years later, she is alive and thriving with NO signs of cancer.

 Her story began in 2007, just as she was embarking upon her first semester of college.
 She imagined battling late night study sessions, tough professors, and bad cafeteria food, but she didn’t imagine battling cancer.